 Graduate education is a unique mixture of instruction, training, mentorship, and scientific collaboration.
 In our program we want each student to get the most out of their experience, contributing to the advancement of science through outstanding original research, while at the same time preparing the student for a professional career.
 Our department matriculates 15-20 students per year, with this scale favoring access to faculty time and research infrastructure.
-These students are provided with departmental financial support (a stipend and waiver of tuition) during their first year, and acquire continuing financial support via faculty research grants and limited teaching thereafter.
+These students are provided with departmental financial support (a stipend and waiver of tuition), guaranteed financial support is for the first two semesters, and acquire continuing financial support via faculty research grants and limited teaching thereafter.
 Our students have gone on to outstanding, diverse professional careers, including academic research, government research and service, technical careers with companies ranging from oil services firms and large corporations to exciting startups, consulting, education, etc.